epfl-ada/ada-2022-project-runtimeterror/README.md

 **Step 1: Data scraping, pre-processing and dataset construction.** In this preliminary step, we construct a dataframe from the plot summaries and the movie meta data.
 We then proceed by tokenizing the plots into sentences and run the sentiment analysis tool (Vader Sentiment Analyzer [1]) on each sentence.
 With that, we construct two different useful columns (1) Plot scores (2) Plot classifications, where they contain the time series values of the sentences in the plot.
 The former stores the list of continuous sentiment value ranging from -1 (most negative) to 1 (most positive) while the latter stores the list of discrete sentiment counterparts.

 After that, we perform an pre-processing step where we visualize the distribution of the Box Office revenues of various movies and the display number of movies in the CMU Corpus that doesn't have the revenue scores.
-We also filter out all the plots that have less than 5 sentances.
-We also create 4 different dataframes containing the 4 most common genres (action, adventure, drama and comedy).
+We also filter out all the movies that have less than 5 sentances in their plot.
+In addition to that, we create 4 different dataframes containing the 4 most common genres (action, adventure, drama and comedy).
 Details in constructing the 4 different genres dataframe is given in the Notebook.

 **Step 2: Create and visualize movie arcs.** Now that we have, the different genre dataframes, we visualize a typical movie plot by performing averaging on all the elements of the time series in a way that takes into account that the sentiment time series have different lengths.